 Cut the yarn (leaving a long tail, about 35-40in, that will be used to sew the crocheted piece around the hair tie), fasten off.

 Now we’re going to sew this piece onto the elastic.
-You can use any elastic but its easiest to just use a hair tie.
+You can use any elastic but it’s super easy to just use a hair tie.
 I recommend using a thicker hair tie, because the thin ones will stretch out too much.
 You want the elastic to stay nice and tight, so if you are using a thin hair tie, I suggest doubling up.

 Fold the crocheted piece in half and whipstitch along the short ends to connect them.

 Tie both tails together and pull them into the scrunchie with your crochet hook.
-Cut the tails off close to the knot and tuck it into your scrunchie.
+Then, cut the tails off close to the knot and tuck it into your scrunchie.

 This pattern and all photos are the property of Noelebelle by Nina Noel.
 This pattern is for personal use only and may not be redistributed or altered and sold.
-If you wish to sell your finished headbands please sell small quantities only, and provide credit for my design along with a link to my shop and/or this blog.
+If you wish to sell your finished scrunchies please sell small quantities only, and provide credit for my design along with a link to my website: https://noelebellecrochet.com

 Help support my crochet business